tonyx/Sharpino/Sharpino.Lib/README.md

 ## A little event-sourcing framework for F#

-a library and an example of a simple event-sourcing framework in F#.
+A library about a simple event-sourcing framework in F#.
+Warning: the example app I provided is more related to the Property-Sourcing (see [here](https://event-driven.io/en/property-sourcing/) for a nice explanation of the difference between event-sourcing and property-sourcing).

 ## Projects: